virot/powershellYK/Docs/Commands/Connect-YubikeyPIV.md

 PS C:\> Connect-YubikeyPIV -PIN $PIN
 ```

-Connect to PIV module with default Managementkey and a stored pin requested from the commandline
+Connect to PIV module with default Management key and a stored pin requested from the command line

 ### Example 3
 ```powershell